nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 lang: en
 ---

-> [!NOTE]
->
-> **Translation of this English version is in progress.**

 ## Memory management and virtual addressing

-When a program accesses memory, the CPU performs a conversion from virtual addresses to physical addresses.
-The table that maps virtual addresses to physical addresses is called a **page table**.
-By switching page tables, the same virtual address can access different physical addresses.
-This allows isolation of memory spaces (virtual address spaces) for each process and separation of kernel and application memory areas, enhancing system security.
+When a program accesses memory, CPU translates the specified address (*virtual* address) into a physical address.
+The table that maps virtual addresses to physical addresses is called a *page table*.
+By switching page tables, the same virtual address can point to different physical addresses.
+This allows isolation of memory spaces (virtual address spaces) and separation of kernel and application memory areas, enhancing system security.

-In this chapter, we'll implement the construction and switching of page tables to realize independent memory spaces for each process.
+In this chapter, we'll implement the hardware-based memory isolation mechanism.

-## Structure of virtual addresses
+## Structure of virtual address

-We'll use the Sv32 mode of RISC-V's paging mechanism, which uses a two-level page table.
+In this book, we use one of RISC-V's paging mechanisms called Sv32, which uses a two-level page table.
 The 32-bit virtual address is divided into a first-level page table index (`VPN[1]`), a second-level index (`VPN[0]`), and a page offset.

-This is easier to understand by looking at some example values.
 Try **[RISC-V Sv-32 Virtual Address Breakdown](https://riscv-sv32.v0.build/)** to see how virtual addresses are broken down into page table indices and offsets.

 Here are some examples: